-Check with your local elementary schools and community organizations to see if they have interest in decorating their buildings with artwork.
+Check with your local elementary schools and community organizations to see if they have an interest in decorating their buildings with artwork.
 An appropriate, well-developed idea could easily get the ball rolling.
-If you have something in mind, run it by the leader of the school/organization and get local artists involved to help make your dream a reality.
-(Just please, ask for permission first!)
+If you have something in mind, run it by the leader of the school/organization.
+Then, get local artists involved to help make your dream a reality.
+(Please, ask for permission first!)

 Illustrate a booklet of family stories.

 With Thanksgiving only two months away, there is no better way to bring a family together than compiling your favorite memories.
 Ask your relatives if they have any stories to contribute to the project.
 On Thanksgiving Day, have print-outs of the story next to corresponding sketches for people to fill with color.
 You can also use the website in the first idea to transform family photographs into coloring pages.